Green Spot (whiskey): Notability

 The "Spot" range of whiskeys are amongst a handful of single pot still whiskeys in existence today, with Green Spot being the only one to have remained in continuous production since the early 1900s (Redbreast, the other long established Irish single pot still whiskey, briefly ceased production in the 1980s).
 Although once the most popular style of whiskey consumed in the world, pot still whiskey fell out of favor in the 20th century, due in part to the rise of cheaper, less intense blended whiskeys.
 As a result of declining demand, most Irish whiskeys were either reformulated as blends or discontinued.

 Single pot still whiskeys, which are historically unique to Ireland, are similar to single malts in that they are produced solely from pot still distillate.
-However, in contrast to malts that only use malted barley in the mash, single pot still whiskeys are produced from a mixed mash that contains both malted and unmalted barley.
+However, in contrast to malts that only use malted barley in the mash, single pot still whiskeys are produced from a mixed mash that contains a minimum of 30% malted and a minimum of 30% unmalted barley.
+The remainder of the mash can be made up of either malted or unmalted barley, and can include up to 5% of other unmalted cereals including wheat, oats, rye, and corn.